 The Mount Batur sunrise trekking is an amazing experience during your time in Bali.
 It offers one of the best viewpoints of Bali and is one of the best spots to watch the sunrise in Bali.
 The Mount Batur sunrise hike is not too long and difficult and therefore doable for (almost) everyone.
 In this blog post you will find all the information you need to know about the Mount Batur sunrise trekking.
-Is it worth it,how much does the Mount Batur Sunrise trekking and how to book your Mount Batur hike, how long it takes to get to the summit of Mount Batur and what you need to prepare.
+Is it worth it, the price of Mount Batur Sunrise trekking and how to book your Mount Batur hike, how long it takes to get to the summit of Mount Batur and what you need to prepare.

 How much does it cost to hike the Mount Batur Bali

 Prices for the Mount Batur sunrise trekking may vary depending on what’s included or not.
 When you book with Four Elements Adventure which I highly recommend, then you’ll have everything included.
 No hidden costs.
 From transportation, entrance fee for Mount Batur park, the guide, breakfast, lunch, drinking water and the rent for a headlamp.
 There is basically nothing else you have to think about.
 Except wearing the right hiking shoes, bringing a jacket and setting your alarm.

 If you want an adventurous day tour in Kintamani, then you can also book tours including more activities after climbing Mount Batur.
 Here are the options:

 - Sunrise hike Mount Batur and relax at the hot springs afterwards

 - Hike Mount Batur with sunrise and visit NungNung waterfall